How to be a better investor

 Related article: Four disciplines to financial success

-Remember that down markets are inevitable and necessary to the long term success of the stock market.
+Remember that down markets are inevitable and necessary for the long term success of the stock market.

 Also remember that when markets and investor sentiment are at extreme highs or lows, it’s not a good time to make significant changes to your portfolio you’re your long-term plan.